Bird's Opening

 The Encyclopaedia of Chess Openings assigns two codes for Bird's Opening: A02 (1.f4) and A03 (1.f4 d5).

 History

 The opening was mentioned by Luis Ramírez de Lucena in his book Repetición de Amores y Arte de Ajedrez con Cien Juegos de Partido, published c.
 1497.
 In the mid-nineteenth century the opening was sometimes played by La Bourdonnais and Elijah Williams, among others.
 The British master Henry Edward Bird first played it in 1855 and continued to do so for the next 40 years.
+After a six year break from Chess, he forgot how to play the more familiar openings.
 In 1885, the Hereford Times named it after him.
 In the first half of the 20th century Aron Nimzowitsch and Savielly Tartakower sometimes played 1.f4.
 In more recent decades, grandmasters who have used the Bird's with any regularity include Bent Larsen, Andrew Soltis, Lars Karlsson, Mikhail Gurevich, and Henrik Danielsen.